ManonPaineau/image_analysis_P.viticola/README.md

 		 choose the threshold in the 'Threshold' window to detect what is sporulation and what is not : change only the first cursor the red corresponds to the leaf and is therefore not considered as sporulation. the red 'frames' the sporulation.
-		 This steps is crutial, try to be the most precise as possible ! once your threshold is chosed, click on 'Apply' int the threshold window and 'OK' in the message window to proceed to the next image at the end, you can close all the windows
+		 This steps is crutial, try to be the most precise as possible ! once your threshold is chosed, click on 'Apply' in the threshold window and 'OK' in the message window to proceed to the next image at the end, you can close all the windows

+What has been done:
-The results images (binary images) is saved in the particlesDir directory : black pixel correspond to the sporulation You can quickly check that the binary images are correct : sporulation is black on a white background.
+The results images (binary images) is saved in the 'particlesDir' directory : black pixel correspond to the sporulation You can quickly check that the binary images are correct : sporulation is black on a white background.

+NB: analyse by bins: don't forget to remove the individuals images of the outputDir in another folder once your're done with them to not analysed them twice !

 #### dealing with sporulation errors

 In the case of a very sporulating disc, the binary image can be reversed: the sporulation is in white and not in black.
 To correct this and put the sporulation in black: